rebasemedia/Policy/README.md

 ## Policy

-This repository contains the policies, terms and conditions, and other important information regarding the services provided by Syntax Media.
+The repository contains the policies, terms and conditions, and other important information regarding the services provided by Syntax Media.

 #### Do's